istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 Traffic will now enter and leave the pod network namespace as encrypted traffic - it will look like every pod in the ambient mesh has the ability to enforce mesh policy and securely encrypt traffic, even though the user application running in the pod has no awareness of either.

-Here’s a diagram to illustrate how encrypted traffic flows between pods in the ambient mesh in the new ambient model:
+Here’s a diagram to illustrate how encrypted traffic flows between pods in the ambient mesh in the new model:

 {{< image width="100%"
     link="./traffic-flows-between-pods-in-ambient.svg"